 - If you’re licensed in a country outside of the United States or Canada: Candidates can earn up to 1,860 hours working with your supervision under experience setting O. This falls under the opportunity “other work experience under licensed professionals.”

-Under certain experience opportunities—such as construction work or a design competition—an AXP supervisor can be a professional from another discipline and may not need any type of license.
+Under certain experience opportunities—such as landscape architecture, engineering, design, and construction related employment, or construction work—an AXP supervisor can be a professional from another discipline and may not need any license.

 Mentors can offer instruction, encouragement, and advice to candidates as they navigate the path to licensure.
 Candidates aren’t required to have a mentor, although having another experienced architect or designer to turn to can be beneficial.
 While you won’t typically monitor a candidate’s experience reports, there are certain opportunities where mentors can approve experience.